cds-snc/digital-canada-ca/content/en/work-with-us/positions/visual-storyteller.md

 As the Outreach Team, we are the storytellers of the CDS.
 We tell the stories that help public servants improve government services and make people’s lives better.
 If you’re ready to help us use fewer words and more pictures, then this is the role for you.

-## We’re looking for someone who will
+## We’re looking for someone who will:

 * Help us tell our stories visually — whether that’s with photos, illustrations, animations, or video.
 We don’t need you to be an expert at all the things.
 We’re looking for someone who is really good at one or two of these things and interested in getting better at the rest.
 * Get to know our audiences and find just the right images to help them feel something.
 * Craft great still and moving images that make our blog, social media accounts, presentations, website, and posters… better.